foodcoops/foodsoft/doc/SETUP_DEVELOPMENT.md

    This brings up the bleeding-edge development version, which might contain some unfinished parts.
 If you want to be safe, choose the last release:
    `git checkout $(git tag -l | grep ^v | sort -rn | head -n1)`

+   *Note:* When developing on Windows you might run into issues with shell scripts because of Git auto-crlf.
+Have a look how to avoid that in the [Docker Development Setup](./SETUP_DEVELOPMENT_DOCKER.md#prerequisites-windows-only) instructions.

 1. Install RVM and Ruby 2.4+ (if you have not done so before):